darius/ichbins/Documentation.md

          (write-char (car chars))
          (say (cdr chars)))))
 (say noun)
-(write-char \ )
+(say " ")
 (say verb)
 ```

 So variable definitions look like Scheme's; so do procedure
 definitions but with `to` in place of `define`.
+A procedure's body may
+be a sequence of expressions, not just one.

 To run a program:

-- First collect all the procedure definitions, associating each procedure name with its parameters and body.
+- First collect all the procedure definitions, associating each
+procedure name with its parameters and body.
 - Collect all the global variable definitions, and evaluate them in
 order.
 (If one of them refers to one not yet defined, that's
 undefined behavior, which in practice may blow up the process.)